 Update (1 of 2, December 27, 2020) Today’s news isn’t good.
-Certainly not for friends and family of Anthony Quinn Warner, whose DNA in debris left by the Christmas morning explosion.
+Certainly not for friends and family of Anthony Quinn Warner, whose DNA was in debris left by the Christmas morning explosion.

 On the other hand, there seems little reason to fear an apparently non-existent cabal of saboteurs and their exploding RV campers.